department-of-veterans-affairs/caseflow/docs/misc_eng_norms.md

 Where appropriate, GIFs are also great.
 Check out [Licecap](http://www.cockos.com/licecap/), a simple program for recording GIFs from your display.

-Every PR should have a “Testing:” section, where you describe how you validated your change.
+Almost every PR should have a “Testing:” section, where you describe how you validated your change.
 For complex changes, the testing section may be quite extensive, but for simple changes like styling or content, it might be no more than “Verified change in UI.”

 ## Code Reviews